CINF/PyExpLabSys/doc/source/developer-notes.rst

   but these are the recommended ones for PyExpLabSys (`all possibly sections
   <http://sphinxcontrib-napoleon.readthedocs.org/en/latest/#docstring-sections>`_).
 * All are optional!
 Do not feel obligated to fill in Raises if it is not relevant.
-* Args and kwargs are in the form: ``name (type): description``
+* Args and kwargs are on the form: ``name (type): description``
 * Raises and Returns (which has no name) are on the form: ``type: description``
 * If the description needs to continue on the next line, it will need to be indented another level

+The call signature for instantiation should be documented in ``__init__``.

-In classes, attributes that are not defined explicitely with decorators, are documented in the class docstring under the ``Attributes`` section::
+In classes, attributes that are not defined explicitly with decorators, are documented in the class docstring under the ``Attributes`` section::

     class MyClass(object):